 3. Trans-Allegheny Lunatic Asylum, West Virginia

-Constructed between 1858 and 1881, the Trans-Allegheny Lunatic Asylum is the second largest in the world, originally designed to house up to 250 patients before it reached its peak in the 1950s, when more than 2,400 people were crammed into the facility.
+Constructed between 1858 and 1881, the Trans-Allegheny Lunatic Asylum is up there with the scariest asylums in the world.
+It’s also the second largest in the world, originally designed to house up to 250 patients before it reached its peak in the 1950s when more than 2,400 people were crammed into the facility.
 As the result of bizarre experimental treatments and severe neglect, thousands of people died here over the years.
 The physical deterioration of the building coupled with changes in the treatment of mental illness resulted in the closure of the asylum in 1994.

 The reasons for being committed to the Trans-Allegheny Lunatic Asylum were almost never-ending and included trivial things, such as falling from a horse or laziness to ridiculous matters, such as “imaginary female trouble” or desertion by husband up to serious cases, including murders and PSTD.
 This broad spectrum resulted in all sorts of mismatched patients being cooped up together, all with disastrous consequences.